Adrián Villar Rojas: Today We Reboot The Planet at Serpentine Sackler Gallery

 Clay is a primitive material, and the timelessness of Villar Rojas’ creations echo fossilisation and, most importantly for this exhibition, the rebirth of the earth.
 As the artist explains, the medium grants “an encyclopaedia of possibility, a mirrored planet”, and within the actual walls of one of two gunpowder storerooms, this encyclopaedia comes in a visual sculptural form.
 Objects from the contemporary world (from an iPod to an effigy of Kurt Cobain) and from nature (such as fish, birds and vegetables) are displayed in a laboratory-like manner on glass shelves upon glass shelves.

 With the notion of regeneration, life forms exist as vegetables growing from within clay sculptures, yet their decay is inevitable and even already evident.
 This whole exhibition deflates boundaries of what is art and what is life.
 Hans Ulrich Obrist, the Serpentine Gallery’s co-director, commented: “To be with art is all we ask”.
 For Villar Rojas, life and art are equal to the importance of existence.

-Adrián Villar Rojas: Today We Reboot The Planet is on at the Serpentine Sackler Gallery from 28th September until 10th November 2013.
+Adrián Villar Rojas: Today We Reboot The Planet is at the Serpentine Sackler Gallery from 28th September until 10th November 2013.
 For further information or to book visit the gallery’s website here.